 Important Documents and Forms Every Startup Staffing Agency Needs

 We can divide the documents necessary to build a startup staffing agency into 3 categories:

 - Personal documents

-In addition to these three, you may also need miscellaneous documents, depending on where your business is.
+In addition to these three, you may also need miscellaneous documents, depending on where your business is incorporated.

-First, you’ll need to get together your federal documents.
+First, you’ll need to put together your federal documents.
 Here are some of the most important to keep in mind.

 EIN (Employer Identification Number)

 The EIN is the federal government’s designation of your staffing agency’s ability to hire employees.
 Obtaining one of these 9-digit numbers is simple.
 Go to the IRS website and fill out the online form.
 It takes only a few moments for your number to be issued.

 You can apply for an EIN on the IRS website, by mail, or by fax.
 You can also apply by phone if you are abroad.

 Here is a quick 3-step guide to applying for an EIN: